mprib/caliscope/README.md

 ## Quick Start

-NOTE: This package has only been tested on Windows 10.
-There are known issues launching on MacOS and Linux that will keep it from loading.
-Cross platform compatibility with Windows and MacOS is a near-term goal of the project.
+This package has only been successfully tested on Windows 10 and MacOS 12 Ventura.
+Limited testing on Linx (Ubuntu) has failed due to issues loading PyQt6.

 From a terminal (the code below is using Powershell), do the following: